virginiac32/letter-run/README.md

 The English Open Word List (EOWL) was used to validate words in this game: http://dreamsteep.com/downloads/word-games-and-wordsmith-utilities/120-the-english-open-word-list-eowl.html

 The Cornell University Math Explorer's Project's English letter frequency table was used to calculate the generated letters: [frequency-table](http://www.math.cornell.edu/~mec/2003-2004/cryptography/subs/frequencies.html)

+Arrows graphic by <a href="http://www.flaticon.com/authors/elegant-themes">elegant_themes</a> from <a href="http://www.flaticon.com/">Flaticon</a> is licensed under <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0">CC BY 3.0</a>.
+Check out the new logo that I created on <a href="http://logomakr.com" title="Logo Maker">LogoMaker.com</a> https://logomakr.com/3cTBYE3cTBYE